melezhik/outthentic/README.md

 outthentic \*.t files *are generated  by story files* dynamically.

-# Story checks syntax
+# Check files syntax

-Outthentic consumes [Outthentic DSL](https://github.com/melezhik/outthentic-dsl), so story checks are just rules defined in terms of Outthentic DSL - a language to validate unstructured text data.
+Outthentic consumes [Outthentic::DSL](https://github.com/melezhik/outthentic-dsl), so check files contain rules defined in terms of Outthentic DSL - a language to validate unstructured text data.

-A few ( not all ) usage examples listed below.
+Below some examples of check file syntax, you may learn more at Outthentic::DSL documentation.

 * plain strings checks

 Often all you need is to ensure that stdout has some strings in:

-    # stdout
+    # scenario stdout

     HELLO
     HELLO WORLD
     123456

-    # check list
+    # check file

     HELLO
     123

-    # validation output
+    # verification output

     OK - output matches 'HELLO'
     OK - output matches 'HELLO WORLD'
     OK - output matches '123'